Skip to content

 Terminal window

-git commit -m "docs: practice pushing a commit"
+git commit -m "docs: clarify visit count query"

 • I staged my changed file.